Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Tiling by Congruent Equilateral Pentagon

+Similar argument determines the nature of all the tiles.
+We get the corresponding labels in the third of Figure \ref{casespecialC}.

 We apply the propagation to the $*$-labeled $3^5$-tiles in Figure \ref{timezone}.
-For distances $4,3,2,1$, all $*$-labeled tiles have at least three nearby $3^5$-tiles.
-Since the third of Figure \ref{casespecialC} has only two nearby $3^5$-tiles, it cannot be the neighborhoods of these $*$-labeled tiles.
+For distances $4,3,2,1$, the $*$-labeled tiles have at least three neighbouring $3^5$-tiles.
+Since the third of Figure \ref{casespecialC} has at most two neighbouring $3^5$-tiles, it cannot be the neighbourhoods of these $*$-labeled tiles.
 For distance $5$, we note that only the two tiles on the left and right of the $*$-labeled tile are $3^5$-tiles.
-These two must be the two nearby $3^5$-tiles in the third of Figure \ref{casespecialC}.
-Guided by this observation, it is easy to derive the unique earth map tiling of distance $5$ in Figure \ref{casespecialD} (only three of the six timezones are shown).
+These two must be the two neighbouring $3^5$-tiles in the third of Figure \ref{casespecialC}.
+Guided by this observation, it is easy to derive the unique earth map tiling of distance $5$ in Figure \ref{earth} (one more timezone needed).
 In particular, we find that the full AVC is actually $\{\alpha\beta\gamma,\delta\epsilon^2,\delta^6\}$.

-It is interesting to note that $\beta\delta^2$ is not a vertex in the tiling, contradicting the original assumption about Case 5.5.
-In fact, the tiling we obtained belongs to the exceptional case of $\text{AVC}_3=\{\alpha\beta\gamma,\delta\epsilon^2\}$ and $v_4=v_5=0$.
-Since we will rediscover the tiling anyway (although starting from different assumption), we still justify the existence of the equilateral pentagon here.
+Note that $\beta\delta^2$ is not a vertex in the tiling, contradicting the original assumption about Case 5.5.
+In fact, the tiling belongs to the exceptional case of $\text{AVC}_3=\{\alpha\beta\gamma,\delta\epsilon^2\}$ and $v_4=v_5=0$.
+Since we will rediscover the tiling anyway (although starting from different premise), we still justify the existence of the equilateral pentagon here.
 Moreover, we also need to justify the precise values of $\beta,\delta,\epsilon$.